 Archaic thinking.
 Extinct ideas.
 Obsolete methods.
 The truth is, many of today’s global marketing practices can’t keep up with the ever-changing global landscape.
 As our world becomes more socially aware and digitally connected, brands can’t afford to get things wrong.
 We’re entering a new era of global marketing built on fast, flexible and digital-first thinking.

 But how can you prepare your marketing for the new era?
 First you have to recognise what’s going wrong.
 So, we’ve put together 5 reasons why your global marketing operation is obsolete…

 1. You’re losing the global vs local battle

 All too often, global and local marketing teams don’t collaborate seamlessly within corporations.
-But finding a global local model that works for your brand is fundamental to campaign success.
-With the right model, you can achieve increased ROI, shorter lead times and greater market engagement.
+But finding a global-local model that works for your brand is fundamental to campaign success.
+With the right global marketing operation, you can achieve increased ROI, shorter lead times and greater market engagement.
 So how should global and local teams approach working together?